mhagiwara/paper-reviews/morph.md

 -----------

 * Dipanjan Das and Slav Petrov.
 Unsupervised Part-of-Speech Tagging with Bilingual Graph-Based Projections.
 ACL 2011. http://static.googleusercontent.com/media/research.google.com/en/us/pubs/archive/37071.pdf
   - Build a PoS tagger (on universal PoS tag set) for resource scarce languages (using parallel data and English supervised PoS tagger)
   - Projection and label propagation on a bilingual graph of trigrams (in foreign language) and word types (in English), using similarity statistics and word alignment
   - PoS tagger was trained on feature-based HMM (Berg-Kirkpatrick et al. 2010) using tag distributions as features
   - Experiment: used 8 Indo-European languages from Europarl and ODS UN dataset
   - Full model achieved 10.4 point increase from the state-of-the art and 16.7% from vanilla HMM

 * Shay B. Cohen, et al. Unsupervised Structure Prediction with Non-Parallel Multilingual Guidance.
 EMNLP 2011. http://www.cs.columbia.edu/~scohen/emnlp11multilingual.pdf
   - Learn models of the target language using annotated data from helper languages, without any form of parallel data.
   - Probabilisitc models based on multinomial distributions (maximum likelihood in each helper language), such as HMM and DMV (dependency model with valence)
   - Use helper languages for initialization, then unsupervised learning to learn the each contribution
   - Mixture coefficient \beta learnd via EM algorithm
   - Re-parametrize \theta by feature-rich unsupervised model (Berg-Kirkpatrick et al. 2011) and beta (to ignore simplex constaints)

+* Andrei Alexandrescu and Katrin Kirchhoff.
+Data-Driven Graph Construction for Semi-Supervised Graph-Based Learning in NLP.
+HLT 2007 http://erdani.com/research/hlt2007.pdf
+  - Supervised classifier trained on the labeled subset -> output posterior probability distribution over target labels -> use this vector to construct graph
+  - Label propagation (Zhu and Ghahramani 2002) -> Edge weights are exp(-c * distance)
+  - Lexicon acquisition task for POS tagging (using WSJ corpus)
+  - Learner: multi-layered perceptron (with 12 hidden units and relatively high regularization)

 Multi-Word Expressions
 ----------------------